-APPLIED VOICE 1B 1 Hour
+APPLIED VOICE for music majors/minors 1 Hour

-Private instruction in voice, normally the second semester of study for a music major or minor.
-A continuation of MU 160, this course places a strong emphasis on fundamental vocal technique, including breath management skills, vowel definition, and basic performance skills.
-Repertoire chosen at the discretion of the studio teacher will consist of approximately 5-7 songs and will include Italian literature.
-1 credit = one 30-minute weekly lesson with a 30-minute weekly studio class.
+Prerequisite: completion of the music major audition Private instruction in voice for a music major or minor.
+This course places a strong emphasis on fundamental vocal technique, including breath management skills, vowel definition, and basic performance skills.
+Repertoire chosen at the discretion of the studio teacher will consist of approximately 5 - 7 songs, one or two of which may be in the Italian language.
+One credit = one 30minute weekly lesson with a 30-minute weekly studio class.
 A jury exam is required at the end of the semester.